ryuns/Sudoku/README.md

+PLEASE NOTE THIS IS VERY MUCH A WORK IN PROGRESS AND THE CODE IS FAR FROM OPTIMAL

 This is my sudoku solver and generator written in C#.
 Any puzzle with a size greater than 9x9 could take awhile to solve.

 Creating a readable Sudoku: